OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 ======

 The ``step()`` method tells your simulator to perform a simulation step.
-It receives its current simulation time as well as a dictionary with input values from other simulators (if there are any).
-It returns to mosaik the time at which it wants to do its next step.
+It receives its current simulation time, a dictionary with input values from other simulators (if there are any), and the time until the simulator can safely advance its internal time without creating a causality error.
+For time-based simulators as here it can be safely ignored (it is equal to the end of the simulation then).
+The method returns to mosaik the time at which it wants to do its next step.
 For event-based (TODO: and hybrid?) simulators a next (self-)step is optional.
 If there is no next self-step, the return value is None/null.

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 46-58
+   :lines: 50-62

 .. _inputs: